ladrians/mlND-Capstone/project/project.md

 The following analysis was done on the images.

-In general, for the problem we are trying to solve only the bottom part of the image is relevant for classification, so we select the region of interest
+In general, for the problem we are trying to solve only the bottom part of the image is relevant for classification, so we select a region of interest

 ![ROI](./images/region_of_interest.png)